retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

     Series([], Name: event, dtype: int64)

+.. _delete_users:

 DeleteUsersByPathLength
 ^^^^^^^^^^^^^^^^^^^^^^^

+:py:meth:`DeleteUsersByPathLength<retentioneering.data_processors_lib.delete_users_by_path_length.DeleteUsersByPathLength>`
-``DeleteUsersByPathLength`` removes the paths which we consider “too short”.
+removes the paths which we consider "too short".
 We might be interested in excluding such paths - in case they are too short to be informative for our task.

 Path length can be specified in the following ways:

-- specifying the number of events comprising a path,
+- setting the number of events comprising a path,
-- specifying the time distance between the beginning and the end of a path.
+- setting the time distance between the beginning and the end of the path.

 The former is associated with ``events_num`` parameter, the latter – with ``cutoff`` parameter.
 Thus, ``DeleteUsersByPathLength`` removes all